jonathondilworth/DAOResearch/DAO-OF-DAOs.md

 As far as I understand: The proposed bifurcated reputation-based system design  ("Reputation-Based Internal Governance"), allows the DAO to operate such that one may leverage 'pay-outs' of "fungible reputation salary tokens" against their (non-fungible) reputation tokens (gained through contributing).

+> Suboptimal Incentive Design: The lack of decentralized governance solutions affects the application of decentralized systems on multiple levels.
+Decentralized networks depend on dynamic governance.
+As blockchains protocols evolve in a given market, they require updates.
+At the beginning of the 2020s, basic standards for the governance of digital assets were still missing.
+Efforts to provide more legal certainty through regulatory carve-outs were mostly tentative and lacked sufficient regulatory support or voting majorities in the regulatory agencies.
+The evolution of the digital asset market necessitates certainty for market participants.
+Without standards and governance, certainty and the associated market confidence cannot develop.

+More legal certainty in the context of the jurisdiction's legal framework?
+Is that even a design consideration when it comes to constrained optimisation?
+I suppose geographical location of any registered legal wrapper?

+**The Duality of Incentives**

+TLDR: A game-theoretic model that rewards the contribution of the individual by rewarding the collective, plus a weighted value directly to the contributor based on merit and in proportion to the value of the overall system.

 References:

 1. <https://bitcointalk.org/index.php?topic=63877.msg1445567#msg1445567> & <https://find-and-update.company-information.service.gov.uk/company/07683978>